St. Catherine Labouré Church, Putatan: Early background

 Another foreign priest named Fr.
 Rientjes, who was well known to the locals, was put in charge of the Putatan mission in early 1890, where he worked closely with the locals and learnt the native indigenous language.
 Similar to Fr.
 Prenger, Fr.
-Rientjes also wanted to establish a church near the "Transit Home" but was unable to realise the mission further when he accidentally drowned while swimming at the Putatan River a year later, on 15 May 1891.
-Further, in 1906, another priest named Fr.
+Rientjes also wanted to establish a church near the Transit Home, but was unable to realise the mission when he accidentally drowned while swimming at the Putatan River a year later, on 15 May 1891.
+Furthermore, in 1906, another priest named Fr.
 Duxneuner, who also became a close friend to Aki Lakubal, managed to convince Lakubal to bring his son Tuyo for an evangelisation mission in Penampang District.
 While on the mission, Tuyo assisted Fr.
 Duxneuner in church activities while at the same time attending a mission school.
-Tuyo then took "Ethwin" as his Christian name while being baptised by Fr.
+Tuyo then took Ethwin as his Christian name while being baptised by Fr.
 Duxneuner.
 Ethwin Tuyo, who is the grandfather of Catherine Moinin (died 2019), was the first native pagan indigenous person of Putatan to be converted to Christianity, where his siblings, relatives and close friends also followed in his steps by embracing the Christian faith together.
 In 1926, Fr.
 Wachter set up one of the earliest Catholic mission schools in Imbaan, namely St. Peter's School, with the hope of building a church for the growing Catholic community led by Ethwin.
 Following the Japanese occupation, Fr.
 Wachter was, however, captured by Japanese soldiers and was never thereafter found.
 The school was soon closed and never reopened, with his plan to build a church for the community also never materialising.

 Church establishment after 127 years

 Aki Lokubal soon happened to be the great-grandfather of Mdm Catherine Moinin, who then generously donated her ancestral land for the site of the church together with another acre of land bought by generous Samaritans.
 In 2008, following the meeting between the late Rev. Fr.
 Fundes Motiung, Stephen Sondoh, who is the former Penampang District Officer, Tony Mojigoh and several others for the establishment of a church in Putatan with the increase of Catholic migration from other districts, a church structure was then planned to be constructed through volunteer work between various organisations.
-The development plan proposal was submitted to the Emeritus Archbishop John Lee for blessing and approval.
+The development plan proposal was submitted to the emeritus Archbishop John Lee for blessing and approval.
 The volunteer then started the project on 12 January 2013 with an initial funding of RM1.8 million, with the total cost for the whole completion estimated to be RM10.4 million.
 To this date, the church is still nearing completion due to financial constraints, with donations also coming in batches from generous individuals, church members, public donations, as well as both state and federal government grant funding.